wisniewskikr/spring-boot-thymeleaf/README.md

 This is example project of usage Spring Boot + Thymeleaf.
 This project displays 'Hello World' message for user.
 User name is stored as system property.

+Checkbox "Remember Me" allows user to be logged in even if they close browser and open it again.

 USAGE